CumulusNetworks/docs/content/cumulus-vx/Development-Environments/GNS3-and-VirtualBox.md

 {{%notice note%}}

-Refer to the Next Steps section [here](https://docs.cumulusnetworks.com/cumulus-vx/Getting-Started/VirtualBox/) to learn to configure the network interfaces and routing.
+Refer to the 'Next Steps' section in this Cumulus VX & VirtualBox [demo](https://docs.cumulusnetworks.com/cumulus-vx/Getting-Started/VirtualBox/) to learn to configure the network interfaces and routing.

 {{%/notice%}}